-Since 1977, the NMAF has promoted and honoured excellence in journalism, writing, and visual creation in the Canadian magazine industry.
-In 2021, almost 2,000 entries across all three of our awards programs were evaluated by a dedicated roster of more than 230 volunteer judges from all areas of the magazine and digital media industries.
+Since 1977, the National Media Awards Foundation has promoted and honoured excellence in journalism, writing, and visual creation in the Canadian magazine industry.
+In 2023, almost 2,000 entries across all three of our awards programs were evaluated by a dedicated roster of more than 230 volunteer judges from all areas of the magazine and digital publishing industries.

 We welcome applications from people who bring different perspectives to the judging process—from established industry leaders to celebrated emerging talents.
 We are also committed to addressing systemic racism and structural biases in Canadian media by ensuring that our judging panels are reflective of Canada’s cultural diversity.

-Judging will take place in February and March, 2022.
-To volunteer as a judge, please apply using the form on our website.
+Judging will take place remotely in February and March 2024.
+To volunteer as a judge, please fill out the application form and someone on our team will get back to you.
 If you have any questions about how to apply or the rest of the judging process, please email us at email@example.com.

 Candidates interested in adjudicating for the NMAF should fulfill one or more of the following criteria:

 - Internationally renowned journalist, editor, designer or other expert with an interest in supporting the NMAF fulfill its mission;

 - Editor, art director, publisher, web editor or other staff member (past or present) of a Canadian magazine, whether or not your publication participates in the National Magazine Awards, Digital Publishing Awards, or National Magazine Awards: B2B;

 - Freelance or staff writer, illustrator, photographer or digital creator, where a significant portion of your work is in Canadian publications (especially if you have been nominated for or won a National Magazine Award, Digital Publishing Award, or National Magazine Award: B2B yourself);